 Bulls Don’t Blush, Bears Don’t Die

-In an early section on productivity, Asmus brings us to an egg farm with 250,000 well-fed, healthy, and happy–yes, happy–chickens laying 200,000 eggs a day.
-The eggs roll automatically into cartons, the cartons onto pallets, and the pallets onto trucks, all managed by two employees–which is why a dozen eggs cost less than a gallon of water.
+In an early section on productivity Asmus brings us to an egg farm with 250,000 well-fed, healthy, and happy–yes, happy–chickens laying 200,000 eggs a day.
+The eggs are rolling automatically into cartons, onto pallets, then loaded onto trucks, all managed by two employees.
+As a result, a dozen eggs cost less than a gallon of water.

 The capitalist achievement, Asmus says, is “not that it produces more silk stockings for Queens, or leather boots for Kings, but that it brings them both within the financial reach of the common man in return for steadily decreasing amounts of effort.”

 Moving from tangible improvements in productivity to the digital information age that increases our collaborative capabilities exponentially, we see why inflation remains so low while energy costs continue to soar.
-Asmus optimistically concludes this chapter with the statement, “technology of the future will create needs faster than it satisfies them.
+Asmus optimistically summarizes it: “Technology of the future will create needs faster than it satisfies them.
 Jobs will be plentiful.”